USA

 Barrel

-The type of barrel fitted to the rifle.
+The type of barrel installed in a rifle.

-This parameter is indicated by the type of the inner surface of the barrel, the options may be as follows:
+This parameter is specified according to the type of the inner surface of the barrel, the options can be as follows:

 Rifled.
-Barrel, on the inner surface of which spiral grooves are applied.
-This is the most popular variant among modern air rifles — in fact, the term "rifle" itself comes from the screw rifling in the barrel.
-Thanks to internal rifling, the bullet emitted from the weapon twists around the longitudinal axis, which ensures a stable trajectory and improves shooting accuracy.
-The disadvantages of this type of barrel can only be attributed to poor suitability for working with balls: there are relatively few rifled rifles compatible with these types of ammunition, while it is best to use special balls made of lead or other soft material with them (traditional steel balls wear out a lot rifling).
+A barrel with spiral grooves applied to the inner surface.
+This is the most popular option among modern air rifles — in fact, the term “rifle” itself comes from the helical rifling in the barrel.
+Thanks to the internal rifling, the bullet flying out of the weapon twists around the longitudinal axis, which ensures a stable trajectory and improves shooting accuracy.
+The only disadvantage of this type of barrel is its poor suitability for working with balls: there are relatively few rifled rifles compatible with these types of ammunition, and it is best to use special balls made of lead or other soft material with them (traditional steel balls wear out the rifling a lot).
 However, this point cannot be called a serious drawback.

 Type of ammunition

-The type of ammunition the rifle is designed to use.
+The type of ammunition that the rifle is designed to use.

 — Bullets.
-In this case, a bullet is called a directional projectile, with a clearly defined front and rear.
-The specific form of such projectiles may be different, but they all have a number of common features.
-So, any bullet at the same initial speed flies further and hits more accurately than a ball.
-And the material is usually lead or another soft metal, which provides a number of advantages.
-Firstly, bullets work great with rifled barrels (see "Barrel"): the edges of the bullet clearly fit into the grooves on the inner surface (many bullets are even able to slightly expand at the time of the shot, for the most dense fit in the barrel), the projectile is effectively spun and stabilized, while the wear of the rifling is minimal.
-Secondly, the bullets flatten out when they hit a more or less hard surface — this minimizes the risk of ricochets and allows the use of such ammunition even when hunting fairly large game.
-The disadvantages of bullets include perhaps a higher cost than that of balls.
+In this case, a bullet is a projectile of a directional shape, with a clearly defined front and back.
+The specific shape of such projectiles may be different, but they all have a number of common features.
+Thus, any bullet with the same initial speed flies further and hits more accurately than a ball.
+And lead or another soft metal is usually used as a material, which gives a number of advantages.
+Firstly, bullets work great with rifled barrels (see "Barrel"): the edges of the bullet fit neatly into the grooves on the inner surface (many bullets are even able to slightly expand at the moment of firing, for the most dense placement in the barrel), the projectile effectively spins and stabilizes, while the wear of the rifling is minimal.
+Secondly, bullets flatten when hitting a more or less hard surface - this minimizes the risk of ricochets and allows the use of such ammunition even when hunting fairly large game.
+The only disadvantage of bullets is their higher cost than balls.

-— Balloons.
-Most of the models that use this type of ammunition are designed for airsoft and refer to AEG's (see "Type") or spring-piston ("spring" in airsoft jargon) rifles.
-The balls in this case are plastic, large in size, which reduces penetration and minimizes the likelihood of injury.
+— Balls.
+Most models using this type of ammunition are intended for airsoft and are AEGs (see "Type") or spring-piston ("spring" in airsoft jargon) rifles.
+The balls in this case are plastic, large in size, which reduces the penetration ability and minimizes the likelihood of injury.
 Traditional air rifles for this type of ammunition are very rare.
-They use metal balls — usually steel with or witho...ut copper or zinc coating, less often lead.
-Such projectiles are distinguished by a very low cost and a good penetrating effect, however, they are noticeably inferior to bullets in terms of convenience and efficiency.
-First, the balls themselves are less accurate, they have more spread and lose speed faster.
-Secondly, hard metal makes it difficult to use with rifled barrels, which, again, further reduces accuracy.
+They use metal balls - usually made of steel with or without a...copper or zinc coating, less often made of lead.
+Such shells are very inexpensive and have good penetration, but are noticeably inferior to bullets in terms of convenience and efficiency.
+Firstly, the balls themselves are less accurate, they have a greater spread and lose speed faster.
+Secondly, the hard metal makes it difficult to use with rifled barrels, which, again, further reduces accuracy.
 Thirdly, due to the same hardness, steel balls often ricochet.
-The last two points are not relevant for the mentioned lead balls, but they are much less common than steel ones.
-So in general, this type of ammunition can be recommended for recreational shooting at short distances — up to 10, less often up to 20 m.
+The last two points are not relevant for the lead balls mentioned, but they are much less common than steel ones.
+So, in general, this type of ammunition can be recommended for recreational shooting at short distances - up to 10, less often up to 20 m.

-— Lead bullets / balls.
-Rifles that allow the use of both bullets and balls.
-See above for more information on each type of ammunition, but here we note that the main option in this case is still bullets; balls should be considered as a fallback.
-Usually, separate stores for different types of projectiles are supplied with such "omnivorous" rifles.
+— Lead bullets/balls.
+Rifles that accept both bullets and balls.
+For more information on each type of ammunition, see above, but here we note that the main option in this case is still bullets; balls should be considered a backup option.
+As a rule, such "omnivorous" rifles are supplied with separate magazines for different types of projectiles.

 Magazine capacity